Last Updated June 4, 2021

 A few months ago I came up with a simple way to categorise companies and their shares based on their most important attributes.

-When combined in various ways these attributes give rise to eight overlapping categories, as shown in the diagram below.
+When combined in various ways these attributes give rise to eight overlapping categories, as shown in the diagram at the top of this page.

 From best to worst, at least from my point of view as an income and growth investor, these categories are: